DCM in dogs (Dilated Cardiomyopathy)

 When to contact your vet

-Book an appointment with your vet if you have noticed any of the symptoms listed above, or you’re worried about your dog’s heart (especially if they are a breed prone to DCM).
+Contact your vet if you have noticed any of the symptoms listed above, or you’re worried about your dog’s heart (especially if they are a breed prone to DCM).

 EMERGENCY - If your dog has collapsed or is struggling to breathe, contact your vet immediately for an emergency appointment.